technologytreasure/gilded-rose/README.md

 ## Security
 ```
 - I did use a simple authentication with Spring Boot Security because I wanted a
-  simple way to authenticate the user
+  simple way to authenticate the user.
 - The username and password are fixed inside the code.
 - username: admin
 - password: gildedrose